ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/glossary/tombstone.markdown

 * Periodic Backup uses tombstones in order to backup "deletions" of documents.

 ### Tombstone Cleaning
-The tombstones are periodically cleaned (the period is configurable with config entry name = `Tombstones.CleanupIntervalInMin`, by default it is 5 minutes).
+The tombstones are periodically cleaned.
-Cleaning will occur only for tombstones that were already processed by the modules where they are used (Replication, Indexes and Periodic Backup).
+Cleaning will occur only for tombstones that were already processed by the modules where they are used:
+* Replication
+* Indexes
+* ETL
+* Periodic Backup

+{NOTE Tombstone retaining period is configurable with config entry name = `Tombstones.CleanupIntervalInMin`.
+By default, the configuration value it is 5 minutes /}